CultureAsData-UIUC/is310-fall-2024/_materials/interpreting_communicating_humanities_data/03-intro-text.md

 ## Structuring Cultural Data

-First, let's talk about what we mean by structured and unstructured data.
-Structured data is data that is already organized in a way that is easily searchable and can be analyzed (think most tabular data or metadata).
-This is the type of data that we have been working with so far in our datasets.
-Conversely, while we store unstructured data in tables, it is not easy to process it or find patterns in it.
-This is the type of data that we have in our novel texts.
+Today we will be working with structuring text data, but many of the lessons we learn here can be applied to other types of unstructured data.
+For example, we could use similar methods to structure images or audio data for analysis.

 To structure this data, we need to think about how we can break it down into smaller, more manageable pieces.
-This is where text analysis comes in.
-Now it's worth noting that there is no one way to structure data, and it often depends on your goals and the data you have.
-But in general it can involve things like cleaning the data, removing unnecessary information, and organizing the data in a way that makes it easier to analyze.
+Now it's worth noting that there is no one right way to structure data, and it often depends on your goals and the data you have.
+A lot of what we are discussing today are common approaches in text analysis, and increasingly form the bedrock of both machine learning and artificial intelligence.

 *Text analysis* is a very broad term for a whole set of practices and overlapping disciplines and fields, some of which are shown in this figure below: